CasperN/silica/Design.md

 ## 2. Core Language Features

 ### 2.1 Type System Foundations
 * Foundation (HM Hybrid): Uses a Hindley-Milner inspired system.
-Top-level functions require full type annotations (generics, lifetimes, effects).
-Local type inference (Algorithm W-like) deduces types for let bindings within functions.
+  * Top-level functions require full type annotations (generics, lifetimes, effects).
+  * Local type inference (Algorithm W-like) deduces types for let bindings within functions.
 * Polymorphism:
   * Universal (forall) types: (forall T: TraitBound...).
-This allows for standard generic code reusable across different types satisfying specified constraints (traits).
-Traits define shared interfaces or properties that types can implement.
-Generic functions are preserved in Silica’s Mid-level IR (MIR) for analysis before potential monomorphization in the LLVM backend.
+    * This allows for standard generic code reusable across different types satisfying specified constraints (traits).
+    * Traits define shared interfaces or properties that types can implement.
   * Existential (exists) types: (exists S: TraitBound...).
-This lets generics provide a hidden type S, that only has some defined interface (trait bounds).
-Primarily used for abstracting types, especially the opaque state/implementation of coroutines (see 2.3).
-Requires explicit annotations.
-Practical Explanation: Think of it like returning an abstract "iterator" or "future" where you know what it does (its interface or trait bounds) but not its exact internal type.
+    * This lets generics provide a hidden type S, that only has some defined interface (trait bounds).
+    * Primarily used for abstracting types, especially the opaque state/implementation of coroutines (see 2.3).
+    * Requires explicit annotations.
+    * Practical Explanation: Think of it like returning an abstract "iterator" or "future" where you know what it does (its interface or trait bounds) but not its exact internal type.
-* Function Signatures & Effects: Effectful functions always return an opaque coroutine object (Co<T!E>) via existential types (fn foo() -> S where exists S: Co<T!E> + Bounds...).
-Effects enable library implementations of features like exceptions, generators, and async/await, promoting composability (e.g., Co<T, Fail<E>, Async> combines failure and async effects).
-Pure functions return values directly (fn add(x: i32, y: i32) -> i32).
 * Algebraic Effects (Motivation): Effects provide a single, type-safe framework to implement exceptions, callbacks, generators, async/await as library features.
 These would normally be language features.
-Effects are also more simply composable .
-In Rust, Future<Result<Iterator<Item=T>, E>> is very different from Iterator<Item=Future<Result<T, E>>>.
-With effects, they’d both be Co<T, Fail<E>, Async>.
-Function signatures explicitly declare the effects that their returned coroutine might perform.
+  * Effects are also more simply composable: In Rust, `Future<Result<Iterator<Item=T>, E>>` is very different from `Iterator<Item=Future<Result<T, E>>>.` With effects, they’d both be `Co<T, Fail<E>, Async>`.
+In essence, effects form a "flat" set, unlike monads which have some encapsulation order.
+  * Function signatures explicitly declare the effects that their returned coroutine might perform.

 ### 2.2 Linearity, Ownership, and Movability
 Silica incorporate linear types (values consumed exactly once) for compile-time resource safety, preventing leaks and double-use (e.g. in memory or file handles).
 This strict default is made ergonomic via the following relaxations: